 How to Make Baked Sticky Rhubarb Pudding

-- Create the topping: In a separate small bowl, whisk together powdered sugar and cornstarch.
-Sprinkle this dry mix evenly over the batter.
+In a separate bowl, whisk together the powdered sugar and cornstarch, then sprinkle it evenly over the batter.

 Helpful Tips